-Yes.
-Washington is one of several states that have specific statutes which allow a homicide charge to be brought against an individual who kills another person through the operation of a motor vehicle, either intentionally or negligently.
-It is common for drunk drivers to be charged with vehicular homicide if they cause a motor vehicle accident which results in the death of a person(s).
+Washington is one of several states throughout the country that has specific statutes which allow for a vehicular homicide charge to be brought against an individual who kills another person through the operation of a motor vehicle, either intentionally or negligently.
+So yes, Washington does have a vehicular homicide law.

-RCW 46.61.520 Vehicular Homicide – Penalty.
+RCW 46.61.520 Vehicular Homicide – Penalty

-1) When the death of any person ensues within three years as a proximate result of injury proximately caused by the driving of any vehicle by any person, the driver is guilty of vehicular homicide if the driver was operating a motor vehicle:
+1. When the death of any person ensues within three years as a proximate result of injury proximately caused by the driving of any vehicle by any person, the driver is guilty of vehicular homicide if the driver was operating a motor vehicle:

-a) While under the influence of intoxicating liquor or any drugs, as defined by RCW 46.61.502; or
+- While under the influence of intoxicating liquor or any drugs, as defined by RCW 46.61.502; or

-b) In a reckless manner; or
+- In a reckless manner; or

-c) With disregard for the safety of others.
+- With disregard for the safety of others.

-2) Vehicular homicide is a class A felony punishable under chapter 9A.20 RCW, except that, for a conviction under subsection (1)(a) of this section, an additional two years shall be added to the sentence for each prior offense as defined in RCW 46.61.5055.
+2. Vehicular homicide is a class A felony punishable under chapter 9A.20 RCW, except that, for a conviction under subsection (1)(a) of this section, an additional two years shall be added to the sentence for each prior offense as defined in RCW 46.61.5055.